Win, Lose, or Tie? Understanding Three-Way Moneyline Betting

 Three-Way Moneyline in Hockey

 While there are many hockey leagues around the world, odds are when betting hockey you’ll be betting on the National Hockey League (NHL).

 Standard moneyline betting also exists in the NHL.
 However because games can end tied after three periods, prior to an overtime period and possible shootout, three-way moneyline bets are also offered on hockey.

-In hockey, a typical moneyline bet covers your selected team to win at any time or via any method in a game.
+When you’re betting on the NHL, a typical moneyline bet covers your selected team to win at any time or via any method in a game.
 Whether your team wins after three periods, during overtime or through a shootout, if the team you pick wins—you win.

 An example of what the odds may look like for a standard moneyline bet would look something like this: